-Bioluminescence is the phenomenon wherein living organisms generate and emit light through a chemical reaction called "bioluminescence", which is derived from the Greek word "bios" signifying life, and the Latin word "lumen" meaning light.
+Bioluminescence is the phenomenon wherein living organisms generate and emit light through a chemical reaction called "bioluminescence" (Shukla, 2022).
 Bioluminescent insects play crucial roles in attracting mates, deterring predators, and communicating within species (Zimmer, 2015; Navizet, 2021).
 In this process, chemical energy is converted into light energy by an enzyme (luciferase), hence, it is also called an enzyme-catalyzedchemoluminescence reaction.
-Earlier Aristotle documented the glowing dead fish and flesh (from bacteria), light from agitating seawater with a rod (from dinoflagellates), fireflies and glowworms (John, 2008).
+Earlier Aristotle documented the glowing dead fish and flesh (from bacteria), light from agitating seawater with a rod (from dinoflagellates), fireflies and glowworms (John, 2008).Bioluminescence can be found in nearly all kingdoms of life with a variety of luciferases and luciferins, the enzymes and light-emitting molecule involved in light emission, respectively(Brodl et al., 2018).

 Bioluminescence is found in almost 700 genera, spanning various life forms (Kahlke & Umbers, 2016).
 Among animals, about 12-13 out of 25 phyla exhibit bioluminescence (Harvey, 1952).
 Most bioluminescent organisms live in marine environments, with rare instances in terrestrial fungi and animals (Kahlke & Umbers, 2016).
 In the animal kingdom, bioluminescence is reported in two phyla: Nematoda and Arthropoda.
 Within the arthropods, the subphyla Myriapoda and Hexapoda contain luminous species, while another significant arthropod subgroup, Chelicerata (including spiders and scorpions), lacks such species.
 In the Myriapoda subphylum, some millipedes (Diplopoda) and centipedes (Chilopoda) emit light, with a total of 24 known species (Rosenberg & Meyer-Rochow, 2009).
-Within the Hexapoda subphylum, bioluminescent species are found exclusively in elateroid beetles (Coleoptera), fungus gnats (Diptera), and springtails (Collembola) (Oba et al., 2011; Oba, 2009).
+Within the Hexapodasubphylum, bioluminescent species are found exclusively in elateroid beetles

+(Coleoptera), fungus gnats (Diptera), and springtails (Collembola) (Oba et al., 2011; Oba, 2009).

 The majority of coleopteran beetles with the ability for bioluminescence belong to the Elateroidea superfamily, encompassing various families such as Lampyridae (comprising around 200 species), Phengodidae (with approximately 200 species), Rhagophthalmidae (comprising about 100 species), and Elateridae (with over 100 species) (Kusy et al., 2021).
 In Collembola, luminescent species exist in the Neanuridae and Onychiuridae families, with limited records (Harvey, 1952).
-There are questionable claims of luminescence in South American cockroaches (Blattodea) (Zompro& Fritzsche, 1999).
+There are questionable claims of luminescence in South American cockroaches (Blattodea) (Zompro&Fritzsche, 1999).
 However, Lepidoptera, the second-largest insect order, lacks known luminous species (Grimaldi & Engel, 2005).
-So far, the brightest insect discovered is the very large Pyrophorus noctilucus(Linnaeus) (Elateridae), with a brightness of 45 milli lamberts.
+So far, the brightest insect discovered is the very large Pyrophorusnoctilucus(Linnaeus) (Elateridae), with a brightness of 45 milli lamberts.
 This insect is also known as the 'Jamaican Click beetle' and the 'Cucujo beetle' of the West Indies (Babu & Kannan, 2002).
 Delving into the mysteries of their behaviour and conservation, the secrets of this natural wonder are uncovered, and efforts are required to ensure the continued existence of these extraordinary insects.
 With the above in mind, this review unveils the diversity of bioluminescent insects and their associated challenges.